Top Wineries in Santa Rosa

 A grandaddy of Russian River Valley wineries, at only forty-something, De Loach is now helmed by forty-something scion of a Burgundian winemaking family, Jean-Charles Boisset.
 Traditional tasting of Pinot Noir and Zinfandel up front, with educational appellation and blending experiences available, as well as a Biodynamic garden walk.

 This is by no means a complete list of Santa Rosa area wineries.
 For more ideas, check our listings of Sonoma County Wineries and click on Santa Rosa.
-Many restaurants will have a good list of area wines, and you might discover new tasting rooms on a stroll through town, so give it a chance when in Sonoma County wine country.
+Many restaurants will have a good list of area wines, and you might discover new tasting rooms on a stroll through town, so give it a chance when in Sonoma County Wine Country.

 Written by Sonoma Insider James Knight.